MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

     :::image type="content" source="media/web-ui-query/query-context.png" alt-text="Screenshot of multiple query tabs and their context." lightbox="media/web-ui-query/query-context.png":::

 1. Write a query using the data in the selected database.
-For example, use the StormEvents table:
+The following example takes a sample of 1000 records from the `StormEvents` table.

     > [!div class="nextstepaction"]
     > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUShJzE5VMDQwMAAA5fwUfRgAAAA=" target="_blank">Run the query</a>